DaGeRe/seat-reservation-system/README.md

 `https://github.com/Gazzo-gif/Desk-Sharing-Tool`

-## How to run the project locally using docker cpomse
+## How to run the project locally using docker compose

 The following commands only work for running the project locally.
 For further configuration, e.g. of ports, please edit `.env`.